 In executing its responsibilities, the audit committee engages in an annual evaluation of Kost Forer Gabbay & Kasierer's qualifications, performance and independence, and considers whether continued retention of Kost Forer Gabbay & Kasierer as the Company's independent registered public accounting firm is in the best interest of the Company.
 The audit committee is also involved in the selection of Kost Forer Gabbay & Kasierer's lead engagement partner.
 While Kost Forer Gabbay & Kasierer has been retained as the Company's independent registered public accounting firm continuously since the Company's initial public offering in September 2014, in accordance with SEC rules and Kost Forer Gabbay & Kasierer policies the firm's lead engagement partner rotates every five years.
 In assessing independence, the audit committee reviews the fees paid, including those related to non-audit services.
-As a result of its evaluation of Kost Forer Gabbay & Kasierer is qualifications, performance and independence, the Audit Committee and the Board of Directors believe that the continued retention of Kost Forer Gabbay & Kasierer as and independence, the Company and its shareholders.
-While the audit committee retains Kost Forer Gabbay & Kasierer as our independent registered public accounting firm, the Board of Directors is submitting the selection of Kost Forer Gabbay & Kasierer as our independent registered public accounting firm, the Board of Directors is submitting the selection of Kost Forer Gabbay & Kasierer as our independent registered public accounting firm, the Board of Directors is submitting the selection of Kost Forer Gabbay & Kasierer as our independent registered public accounting firm, the Board of Directors is submitting the selection of Kost Forer Gabbay & Kasierer as our independent registered public accounting firm, the Board of Directors is submitting the selection of Kost Forer Gabbay & Kasierer as our independent registered public accounting firm, the board of Directors is submitting the selection of Kost Forer
+As a result of its evaluation of Kost Forer Gabbay & Kasierer's qualifications, performance and independence, the Audit Committee and the Board of Directors believe that the continued retention of Kost Forer Gabbay & Kasierer to serve as the Company's independent registered public accounting firm for the year ending December 31, 2020 is in the best interests of the Company and its shareholders.
+While the audit committee retains Kost Forer Gabbay & Kasierer as our independent registered public accounting firm, the Board of Directors is submitting the selection of Kost Forer Gabbay & Kasierer to the shareholders for ratification upon the recommendation to do so by the audit committee.